Multi-User Holographic MIMO Surfaces: Channel Modeling and Spectral Efficiency Analysis: Numerical Results

 In this section, we present computer simulation results of the downlink SE in the considered MU-HMIMOS system as well as the theoretical capacity.
 The single-sided correlation \cite{6297472} and three users are considered.
 All capacity curves were obtained after averaging over $800$ independent Monte Carlo channel realizations.

 Fig$.$~\ref{fig:EigvaluesCorNr576} illustrates the eigenvalues of channel correlation matrix $\mathbf{R}_{\mathbf{H}}$ in decreasing order in a setup with $N_s=900,N_r=576, \Delta_s=\lambda/3$ for different spacing in received patch antennas.
 From the figure, eigenvalues are large but non-identical initially, and then the eigenvalues quickly approach zero.
 This means the strengths of the coupling coefficients are not all equal even in isotropic propagation, which shows that the MU-HMIMOS channel exhibits spatial correlation.
 In addition, the smaller spacing among patch antennas, the more uneven the coupling coefficients and the steeper the eigenvalues decay, which implies stronger correlation.
 Specifically, the curve with $\Delta_r=\lambda/2$ decays much slower than that with $\Delta_r=\lambda/6$.
 The i.i.d.
 Rayleigh is also showed in black dot curve as reference.
+Normally, the spacing $\lambda/2$ is regarded as a threshold to maintain zero correlation among antennas, however, this is only an ideal assumption.
+Actually, the $\lambda/2$ still shows correlation in practice, thus, there is a difference between the case $\lambda/2$ and i.i.d. case.
 We can see from the figure that none of the curves resembles the reference case, even the curve $\Delta_r=\lambda/2$ that is the closest one still has a major difference.
 These observations all prove that an EM channel in MU-HMIMOS systems should not adopt i.i.d.
 Rayleigh fading modeling.

-Fig$.$~\ref{fig:Nr144s3r3_MMSE_ZF} shows the SE of ZF precoding and theoretical ZF precoding schemes with $N_r=144, \Delta_s=\Delta=\lambda/3$ for different number of transmit patch antennas, and MMSE precoding scheme is set as benchmark curve.
+Fig$.$~\ref{fig:Nr144s3r3_MMSE_ZF} shows the SE of ZF precoding and theoretical ZF precoding schemes with $N_r=144, \Delta_s=\Delta_r=\lambda/3$ for different number of transmit patch antennas, and MMSE precoding scheme is set as benchmark curve.
 As shown in figure, there is very small gap between the ZF precoding and theoretical ZF schemes.
-Specifically, at lower SNR, the theoretical ZF perfectly predict the ZF precoding scheme.
+Specifically, at lower SNR, the theoretical ZF perfectly predicts the ZF precoding scheme.
 Thus, the effectiveness of the presented theoretical capacity is proved.
 Naturally, the more transmit patch antennas bring more benefits in SE.
 This can be accounted for that transmit surface is larger with the increase of patch antennas given the fixed spacing.
 What's more, the gap between ZF precoding and benchmark MMSE precoding is narrower with the increase of transmit patch antennas in high SNR region.
 This is mainly because the noise has little impact on ZF precoding when SNR goes high.